quargsgreene/quargsgreene.github.io/README.md

 * [tchnouodt52212012](https://quargsgreene.github.io/tchnouodt52212012/)

   Click anywhere on the screen and hear every scale degree of a subset major scale of the song's scale at once.
+You can view the code [here](https://github.com/quargsgreene/tchnouodt52212012).

 42202011dthncutoo
 -----------------